sauerbraten/genserverogz/README.md

     88: type:  1, attrs:  12 250 225 200   0, pos: 664.000000 496.000000 612.000000
 ```

-To only generate trimmed map files for use on a server use a script like [shorten.sh](./shorten.sh).
-Afterwards place the newly created packages directory on the server.
-The server needs to have
+To only generate trimmed map files for use on a server use a script like [genall.sh](./genall.sh).

 ## Roadmap